 All sources of hazardous energy must be shut off, de-energized at the source, and locked-out prior to you or any other employee beginning work around or on the potential hazard.

 Analyze the project for the potential for confined spaces.
 Workers should not enter confined spaces without proper training and management authorization.
 A confined space is defined as a space that is:

-Confined spaces that may have a HAZARDOUS ATMOSPHERE require special precautions.
+Confined spaces that may have a hazardous atmosphere require special precautions.
 Hazardous atmospheres are those that may expose employees to the risk of death, incapacitation, and impairment of ability to self-rescue caused by:

 Each year, falls consistently account for the greatest number of fatalities in the oil and gas industry.
 A number of factors are often involved in falls, including unstable working surfaces, misuse or failure to use fall protection equipment and human error.